connoraking/Boston-Public-Data-Analysis/README.md

 ### Throughout the Years

-*Note: this line graph only includes departments that had continious earnings since 2011 as some departments had data on some years and none within the others*
+*Note: this line graph only includes departments that had continious earnings data since 2011 as some departments had data on some years and none within the others*

 ![](./Department_Earnings/line_plot.png)<!-- -->